 If you don’t know your PIN you can call up your card’s customer service and request it; they’re mail a new one to you which should arrive within 7-10 days.

-Once you know this number, you can use your credit card to get cash from ATMs as well as from grocery stores like Walmart when making a purchase… but there are fees.
+Once you know this number, you can use your credit card to get cash from ATMs as well as from grocery stores like Walmart when making a purchase… but, unlike Discover, there are fees involved.

 The amount of cash you can get will be just a fraction of your overall credit limit.
 With most banks, they limit it to $300 or $400 per day.
 And the max you can get total will be whatever your cash advance limit is (which is almost always much lower than your credit limit).